 Post-9/11 GI Bill Rates

-One of the features of the Post-9/11 GI Bill is that the VA will pay your tuition and fees directly to the school.
-Besides paying your college costs, the Post-9/11 GI Bill will pay you a Monthly Housing Allowance which is based on the military Basic Allowance for Housing, and up to $1,000 a year for books and supplies.
+One of the features of the Post-9/11 GI Bill is that the Department of Veterans Affairs will pay your tuition and fees directly to your school.
+Besides paying your college costs, the Post-9/11 GI Bill will pay you a monthly housing allowance, which is based on the military's Basic Allowance for Housing, as well as up to $1,000 a year for books and supplies.

-The actual amount you receive is determined by your length of active duty service after Sep.
-10, 2001.
+Your length of active-duty service after Sept.
+10, 2001, determines the amount you'll receive.
 See our Post-9/11 Overview page for details.

 Post-9/11 GI Bill Payments for Colleges and Universities

-If you are attending a public college or university the GI Bill will pay your full tuition and fees.
+If you attend a public college or university, the Post-9/11 GI Bill will pay your full tuition and fees.

-If you are attending a private or foreign university the GI Bill will pay your tuition up to an annual maximum amount, determined by Congress.
-The current annual tuition reimbursement under the Post-9/11 GI Bill for private or foreign colleges & universities is $26,381.37, that will increase to $27,120.05 on Aug.
-1, 2023.
+If you attend a private or foreign university, the GI Bill will pay your tuition up to an annual maximum amount, determined by Congress.
+The annual tuition reimbursement under the Post-9/11 GI Bill for private or foreign colleges and universities is $29,920.95 in 2025-2026.
+An academic year begins Aug.
+1.

-• Be a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran's service under the eligibility criteria listed above.
+• You're a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran's service under the eligibility criteria listed above

-Post-9/11 GI Bill Payments for Apprenticeship and On-the-Job Training
+Post-9/11 GI Bill Payments for Apprenticeships and On-the-Job Training

-If you are enrolled in an apprenticeship or on-the-job training program, your GI Bill payment is based on the Monthly Housing Allowance payable for the ZIP code where your employer is located.
+If you are enrolled in an apprenticeship or on-the-job training program, you may receive a monthly housing allowance (MHA) payable for the ZIP code where your employer is located:

 Apprenticeship and On-the-Job Training Rates